chirino/mqtt-benchmark/readme.md

 For each broker you are benchmarking you will typically execute:

-    sbt run foo-3.2
+    sbt run reports/foo-3.2.json

-Where foo-3.2 is the Stomp server product and version you are benchmarking.
 The benchmarking tool will then execute a large number of predefined usage scenarios and gather the performance metrics for each.
-Those metrics will get stored in a `foo-3.2.json` file.
+Those metrics will get stored in a `reports/foo-3.2.json` file.

 ## Updating the Report

-The `report.html` file can load and display the results of multiple benchmark runs.
+The `reports/report.html` file can load and display the results of multiple benchmark runs.
-You can updated which benchmark results are displayed by the report.html by editing it and updating to the line which defines the `broker_names` variable (around line 28).
+You can updated which benchmark results are displayed by the report.html by editing it and updating to the line which defines the `broker_files` variable (around line 32).

-    var broker_names = ['foo-3.2', 'cheese-1.0']
+    var broker_files = ['foo-3.2.json', 'cheese-1.0.json']

-The above example will cause the report to display the `foo-3.2.json` and `cheese-1.0.json` files.

 ## Running a Custom Scenario